 Thousands of businesses have trusted LogoMyWay with their logo design.
 We have thousands of logo designers ready to work on your new logo.

 Design Elements of the Facebook Logo

-The Facebook logo features a relatively simple and straightforward design, with white lowercase font on a blue background.
+The Facebook logo features a relatively simple and straightforward design, with the white lowercase font on a blue background.
 As already mentioned, the blue and white color scheme was a purposeful choice based on Mark Zuckerberg’s vision condition.
 However, there’s also some significance to the color scheme itself as blue and white have long been used in combination to represent purity and optimism.

 As is often the case when using lowercase font, the lowercase font of the Facebook logo is likely meant to represent that Facebook is a casual and laid-back company.
-People go to Facebook largely for entertainment and for casual connections with friends and family all over the world, and the company is able to convey part of that message about what the atmosphere on the website is like through the lower-cased font of their logo.
+People go to Facebook mainly for entertainment and for casual connections with friends and family all over the world, and the company is able to convey part of that message about what the atmosphere on the website is like through the lower-cased font of their logo.

 Beyond the color scheme and the font choice, there are few other design elements to the Facebook logo, and the company has only changed minor details such as sizes and shadings in the years since the logo was first designed.
-When it comes to their logo, Facebook sees simplicity as being key and has been hesitant to alter what has thus far been a winning design.
+When it comes to its logo, Facebook sees simplicity as being key and has been hesitant to alter what has thus far been a winning design.

-Popularity of the Facebook Logo
+The popularity of the Facebook Logo

 There’s something to be said for the popularity of a logo that is seen by 2.19 billion people worldwide at least once a month and for most people at least once a day.
 Nevertheless, the Facebook logo is something that few Facebook users ever consider when logging onto the site.